bradh43/wulogger/README.md

 # WUXC LogARun

-Prat and I have sort of decided that we want to run with the LogARun remake.
-It will give us a chance to practice on a pretty full-stack project, plus it would be applicable for the team at some point.
+What started as a funny joke of remaking our favorite website has turned into a legitimate project.
+Should give us a great opportunity to learn about all facets of full stack development, as well as provide an opportunity to code something a little more robust than the snake game or a sorting algorithm.

 # Implementation